ThibeauK/forumistic-blog/posts/post14.md

 *Alternative to engineering held hostage to despotic ideas about efficiency and profit.
 Not all technology is the same.
-Some may be coercive and unbalanced, some more generous and sage-like.* Daoism does not condemn machines for their problematic nature.
+Some may be coercive and unbalanced, some more generous and sage-like.* <a href="#bibliography">[26]</a> Daoism does not condemn machines for their problematic nature.
 These tools are build upon the fondness of confused disordered knowledge, forging unsustainable thinking.
 Sage-like processing follows the nature of things.
 Opposing contemporary machines distorting their environment.
 Their knowledge achieves great effectiveness without the need for expenditure.
 Nature-like behaviour encourages spontaneous and harmonious efficiency.
 Condemning computational devices focused on effectiveness.

 *Wu wei effectiveness comes into view as a principle that is not specifically Chinese; it belongs to the world history of techniques and design, having been discerned early and independently in the autochthonous traditions of world art and technology.
 Design works best when it does not seem to be working at all, and it does not seem to be working when it seems to work like nature, despite obvious artifice.
 The best designed artificers never look like nature.
-Everyone can plainly see that they are artefacts.*
+Everyone can plainly see that they are artefacts.* <a href="#bibliography">[26]</a>